uriweb/uri-component-library/README.md

 ## What's new in 3.7.0

-CL 3.7.0 is a minor release.
+CL 3.7.0 is a minor release focused on Slideshow enhancements and video support.

 ### Slideshows:
 * Rebuilt from the ground up to be more fluid and responsive, especially on touch devices